sciknoworg/ald-ale-orkg-review/README.md

-# ALD & ALE ORKG Machine-Actionable Tables: Papers and Exact NL Queries
+# ALD & ALE Machine-Actionable Tables in the Open Research Knowledge Graph (ORKG): Papers, Tables, & their Natural Language and SPARQL Queries

 Below are the **exact natural-language queries (NL)** and corresponding **SPARQL TinyURL links** used for machine-actionable ORKG comparisons generated from the ALD and ALE review papers.